jordfras/linetime/README.md

 See help text, `-h` or `--help`, for a complete list of options.

-## Escape Sequences
+## Unfolding
-Some tools use ANSI escape sequences (moving the cursor or erasing lines) to show progress without moving to a new line in the terminal, or simply carriage return.
-Many tools disable this behavior automatically when piping or executed from by another process which is not a terminal.
-Since this is not always the case, linetime tries to "unfold" lines that otherwise would have been overwritten.
+Some tools show progress without starting a new line in the terminal.
+The cursor is moved or lines are erased by printing carriage return and/or ANSI escape sequences.
+Many tools disable this behavior automatically when piping or executed by another process.
+Not all tools are this well-behaved so linetime tries to "unfold" lines that otherwise would have been overwritten.

-The unfolding can be demonstrated by running and comparing:
+Unfolding of output from `cargo` can be demonstrated if you clone the linetime git repository, perform a release build and run a demonstration script:
 ```
+# Make a release build first to allow script to use a release binary.
-$ scripts/build_with_progress.sh
+$ cargo build --release

+# Demonstration script builds linetime twice, with and without piping output to linetime.
-$ linetime -- scripts/build_with_progress.sh
+$ scripts/demo_unfolding.sh
 ```

 ## Installation
 Currently, you have to install your own Rust toolchain with [`rustup`](https://www.rust-lang.org/tools/install).
-Then you can install the program with `cargo` in the repository root:
+Then you can download, build and install the program with a single `cargo` command:
 ```
-$ cargo install --path .
+$ cargo install linetime
 ```

 ## FAQ